 The whole family – you can even bring the dog.
 Please be aware that the trail is quite long so you might want to bring pushchairs for little one’s or walking aids for anyone who struggles on their feet for long periods of time.

 Fairground: At the top of the entrance is a small Victorian style fairground.
 It’s the first thing you walk past as you arrive so excited little ones will be hard to deter!
-Tickets are bought via tokens at the entrance for £2.50 each.
-There are 4 rides in total.
+Tickets are bought via tokens at the entrance for £5 for 2 tokens.
+There are 2 rides in total.

 Food & Drink: There’s a number of pop up eating and drinking spots both at the main entrance and along the trail.
 Food is reasonably priced but as a family it all adds up – we bought 4 hot dogs and 3 portions of chips (took our own drinks) and it came to around £25.
 It’s hard to resist the temptation of a mulled wine or hot chocolate to warm up with around the trail so do be prepared for additional spending once you’re on site.